Treatment of Rosacea

 Should daily skincare routines be adjusted during treatment?

-Can rosacea be transmitted to others through contact?
+Can rosacea be transmitted through contact?

 Rosacea